Search icon

 Home pregnancy tests

-There are so many brands and types of home pregnancy tests that you can buy over the counter in your pharmacy or Boots as well as in many other shops and supermarkets.
+There are so many brands and types of home pregnancy tests that you can buy over the counter in your local pharmacy or Boots as well as in many other shops and supermarkets.

 It’s important that you read the instructions on the pregnancy testing kit before using it so you know what the different colours or symbols mean.